-To identify, at an early stage, whether the proposal is likely to be accepted by the public, it is advisable that the applicant consult neighbours in the area and the town or parish council.
+In order to identify at an early stage whether the proposal is likely to be accepted by the public it is advisable that the applicant consult neighbours in the area and the town or parish council.
 The town/parish councils have a right of veto, with regard to Section 116 applications.
-Any concerns raised should be addressed by the applicant, as far as reasonably possible and any written responses should be attached to the application, together with evidence of efforts to resolve any objections.
+Any concerns raised should be addressed by the applicant as far as reasonably possible and any written responses should be attached to the application, together with evidence of efforts to resolve any objections.

 Note that any objections received during Stages 2 and 3 will delay the process and may add to the cost whilst they are negotiated.
-It is therefore in an applicant's interest to try and ensure, as far as possible, that any likely objections are addressed prior to submission of an application.
+It is therefore in an applicant's interest to try and ensure as far as possible that any likely objections are addressed prior to submission of an application.

-For an initial discussion as to whether your proposal can be considered, please contact the Highway Records Team, who will: -
+For an initial discussion as to whether your proposal can be considered, please contact the Highway Records Team, who will:-

-- Identify the status and extent of the highway you are interested in and - Forward your proposal, for assessment, to Highways Enforcement and a Public Rights of Way Officer (if public rights of way are or could be affected). - And then, advise you whether an application may be possible.
+- Identify the status and extent of the highway you are interested in and - Discuss your proposal with the relevant Asset Area Highways Manager (who deals with the practical management of the highway) and a Public Rights of Way Officer (if public rights of way are or could be affected). - Advise you whether an application may be possible.